awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 + The DB instance was created using a security group that does not authorize connections from the device or Amazon EC2 instance where the MySQL application or utility is running\.
 If the DB instance was created in a VPC, it must have a VPC security group that authorizes the connections\.
 If the DB instance was created outside of a VPC, it must have a DB security group that authorizes the connections\.
 For more information, see [Amazon Virtual Private Cloud VPCs and Amazon RDS](USER_VPC.md)\.
 + The DB instance was created using the default port of 3306, and your company has firewall rules blocking connections to that port from devices in your company network\.
 To fix this failure, recreate the instance with a different port\.

-For more information about connecting to a MySQL DB instance, see [Connecting to a DB Instance Running the MySQL Database Engine](USER_ConnectToInstance.md)\.
-For information on connection issues, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+For more information about connecting to a MySQL DB instance, see [Connecting to a DB instance running the MySQL database engine](USER_ConnectToInstance.md)\.
+For information on connection issues, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

-## Deleting a DB Instance<a name="CHAP_GettingStarted.Deleting.MySQL"></a>
+## Deleting a DB instance<a name="CHAP_GettingStarted.Deleting.MySQL"></a>

 After you have connected to the sample DB instance that you created, you should delete the DB instance so you are no longer charged for it\.